Communities

 I need software to convert math in lengthy PDFs to MathJax, in order to copy and paste the MathJax to websites like math.stackexchange.com and math.codidact.com.
 Recommendations must

-1. be unqualifiedly free.
-Don't recommend Mathpix because it's not completely free.
+1. Be unqualifiedly free.
+(Don't recommend Mathpix because it's not completely free.)

-2. unreservedly work offline.
+2. Unreservedly work offline.
 After I download and install it, it mustn't require any Internet connection to work.

-3. work for Windows 10.
+3. Work for Windows 10.

 History

-Why does this post require moderator attention?
+Why does this post require attention from curators or moderators?

 You might want to add some details to your flag.